Temporary items become permanent clutter when you neglect regularly sorting an active space.

 I read this quote recently and tried to look around my house with fresh eyes and see if there was anything that I had grown blind to.
 Sure enough, it took three seconds to find something: on the bookshelf, four feet from my spot on the couch, sat two old laptops.
-I had previously messaged one of my brothers about how to wipe them on April 12.
-I’m not sure if you guys realize it, but it’s June, so two months ago.
+I had previously messaged one of my brothers about how to wipe them two months ago.
 I’m not much of a procrastinator and my house is pretty well kept, so that is huge to me!
 When I first put them there, I thought it was a great place because it would serve as constant reminder to me that I need to do this right away.
 Clearly, that plan did not work because I began to ignore them very soon after that.
 TWO MONTHS of clutter in the middle of our living room.
 A temporary item becoming permanent clutter.

 I tried to look at the root of the problem as to why I didn’t just wipe them both clean that day and Google a spot to drop off old electronics*.
 First, it was the instructions I was given: erase it, then overwrite it with the same thing over and over.
 I had already done the first part; I just wasn’t sure how to overwrite it.
 But I didn’t ask the very simple follow up question right then.
 Or anytime I thought of it.
 My brother works from home, is very available at any time, and we have messaged 100 times since then.
 (Full disclosure: it wasn’t until I got to this sentence in this post did I think “why not do it now?”
 It took him less than 5 minutes to respond to me and clarify in very simple terms what he meant.)
 My goal is to get them wiped this week and have it in my donation pile for Goodwill by the weekend.

-Everyone, every single one of us, has areas or things in their house that they’ve just been neglecting or ignoring for a while.
+Everyone has areas or things in their house that they’ve just been neglecting or ignoring for a while.
 It might be two days, two months, two years, or twenty years.
 But it’s never too late to take a look around and see what permanent clutter you can cut out .
 Take a look around with a fresh set of eyes and see if you can find anything quick that you could donate or throw out today.
-Why not do it now?
+You will be amazing at how much easier it is to relax in an emptier space.
+Why not do start now?

 *I’ve done that hard work for you if you’re in the Champaign-Urbana area: https://www.urbanaillinois.us/residents/recycling-program-u-cycle/where-do-i-take-it.